mikan3rd/population-graph-app/README.md

 ## Getting Started

-1. Node.js and yarn must be installed if not already present Node.js must match the version specified in the engines in package.json.
+1. Node.js and yarn must be installed if not already present.
+   Node.js must match the version specified in the engines in package.json.
    You can use [nodebrew](https://github.com/hokaccha/nodebrew) to switch Node.js versions.